Employment laws in the United Kingdom: What employers must know in 2026

 • Equality Act 2010: It prohibits discrimination based on protected characteristics such as age, disability, gender, and race, and requires employers to make reasonable adjustments where necessary.

-• Working Time Regulations 1998: It limits the working week to 48 hours, requires rest breaks, and 5.6 weeks of paid annual leave.
+• Working Time Regulations 1998: It limits the working week to 48 hours, requires rest breaks, and provides 5.6 weeks of paid annual leave.

 • National Minimum Wage Act 1998: Sets statutory minimum pay rates, updated annually, including the National Living Wage for workers aged 21 and over.